ooper-zz/songs/README.md

 - Comprehensive logging
 - Unicode character support
 - Lyrics file creation for new songs
-- Local AI integration for song management tasks

-**Note: This tool is designed to work with local AI assistance only.
-It should not be used with external AI services.**

 ### 2. `tools/manage_song_metadata.py`

-Purpose: Alternative tool for managing song metadata without AI assistance.

 To use the menu, run:
 ```bash